Midwife in the Tire Swing

 The Indians hunted and fished and sat back to think things over.
 The new immigrants, like the Indians, spoke languages no one could understand and were pursued by a plague of priests.

-Karl and Maria—the Zimmermans—made jokes, small asides with one another, interrupting the flow of conversation.
+Karl and Maria, the Zimmermans, came from a place called The Old Country.
+They made jokes, small asides with one another, interrupting the flow of conversation.
 They quickly explained the joke, usually a play on words.
-They came from a place called The Old Country.
 There was a little electric train chugging in a circle through their gingerbread village.
 The Zimmermans had been selling financial instruments payable on the victory of the Third Reich.
 One day, pending an end to hostilities, the Zimmermans were said to have left town for another place.
 There had been a cautionary visit from the FBI, this he found out later.

 One day when Elliot was twelve, the Hobarts had a new family doctor.
 His name was German but he was not.